The Future of CodeSandbox

 all sandboxes using this library.
 We're hoping to turn CodeSandbox into a

 central place for finding React examples.
 This feature will also allow you to

-We're also working together with ZEIT to integrate Now with sandboxes.
-There'll be a 'Deploy to Now' which will deploy a production-ready version of your application using the magic of Now.
-This is really cool, because now (pun intended), you'll finally be able to build applications on CodeSandbox from start to finish.
+We're also working together with Vercel to integrate deployment with sandboxes.
+There'll be a 'Deploy with Vercel' which will deploy a production-ready version of your application using the magic of Vercel.
+This is really cool, because now, you'll finally be able to build applications on CodeSandbox from start to finish.
 This has already been done before, but the deploy step was missing.
-The people at ZEIT are incredibly helpful and it's really great to see that we're sharing the same vision.
+The people at Vercel are incredibly helpful and it's really great to see that we're sharing the same vision.